-Just like employees, self-employed persons earn one credit for each quarter in which they earn a certain minimum amount of money.
-In 2014, you can earn one credit toward qualifying for Social Security benefits (disability, retirement, or survivor) if you make at least $1,200.
-If your net self-employment earnings are $4,800 or more in a year (regardless of when the earnings were made, since you are self-employed), you earn the yearly maximum of four credits—one credit for each $1,200 of earnings during the year.
+Just like employees, self-employed people earn one credit for each quarter in which they earn a certain minimum amount of money.
+In 2023, you can earn one credit toward qualifying for Social Security benefits (disability, retirement, or survivor) if you make at least $1,640.
+If your net self-employment earnings are $6,560 or more in a year (regardless of when the earnings were made, since you are self-employed), you earn the yearly maximum of four credits—one credit for each $1,640 of earnings during the year.

 How many credits you need to qualify for SSDI depends on how old you are when you become disabled.
-No one needs more than 10 years of work, or 40 credits, in order to qualify for the maximum amount of benefits, and if you are young when you become disabled, you could need as few as six credits.
+No one needs more than 10 years of work, or 40 credits, in order to qualify for the maximum amount of benefits, and if you're young when you become disabled, you could need as few as 6 credits.

-If, when you become disabled, you haven't earned enough credits as a self-employed person to qualify for SSDI, note that you can still apply for SSI (Supplemental Security Income), which is not dependent on your earnings record.
-Earning sufficient numbers of credits is only necessary in order to qualify for Social Security Disability (SSD) benefits, which provide you with more disability income than the (SSI) program.
+If, when you become disabled, you haven't earned enough credits as a self-employed person to qualify for SSDI, note that you can still apply for SSI (Supplemental Security Income).
+Eligibility for SSI isn't dependent on your earnings record.
+Earning sufficient numbers of credits is only necessary to qualify for SSDI benefits, which provide you with more disability income than the SSI program.

-Whether you are applying for SSDI or SSI, the Social Security Administration (SSA) uses the same definition of disability and performs the same evaluation process to see if you are eligible for benefits.
-Before the SSA even looks at your medical impairments, it will look to see if you are engaged in "substantial gainful activity" (SGA)—that is, whether you're working and making a certain amount of money (if you are, the SSA will consider you not disabled and will deny your disability claim).
+Whether you're applying for SSDI or SSI, the Social Security Administration (SSA) uses the same definition of disability and performs the same evaluation process to see if you're medically eligible for benefits.
+Before the SSA even looks at your medical impairments, it will look to see if you are engaged in "substantial gainful activity" (SGA)—that is, whether you're working and making a certain amount of money (if you are, the SSA will consider you "not disabled" and will deny your disability claim).

-The “inability to engage in substantial gainful activity” is required for receiving SSDI; in 2014, you can't make more than $1,070 per month and qualify for SSDI (unless you are blind, in which case you can make $1,800 per month).
+You must be unable "to engage in substantial gainful activity" to be approved for SSDI or SSI disability benefits; in 2023, you can't make more than $1,470 per month and qualify for disability (unless you're legally blind, in which case you can make $2,460 per month).

-If you are self-employed, however, the SSA recognizes that your net profit isn't necessarily a good indicator of whether you're doing substantial gainful activity.
-Instead the SSA will apply what they call "The Three Tests" to determine if your work activity is SGA.
+If you're self-employed, however, Social Security recognizes that your net profit isn't necessarily a good indicator of whether you're doing substantial gainful activity.
+Instead, the SSA will apply what they call "The Three Tests" to determine if your work activity is SGA.
 Your work will be considered SGA if you perform work that: